adam-p/markdown-here/README.md

 ## Notes and Miscellaneous

 * *Markdown Here* uses [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/).
+  * ...with limitations.
+Please see the Issues for details, but here are some examples:
+    * No support for GFM special links: adam-p/markdown#11
+    * No support for GFM-style line breaks: adam-p/markdown#12
+    * No support for GFM-style tables: adam-p/markdown#13

+* Available languages for syntax highlighting (and the way they should be written in the fenced code block) can be seen on the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

 * Email signatures are automatically excluded from conversion.
 Specifically, anything after the semi-standard `'-- '` (note the trailing space) is left alone.
   * Note that Hotmail and Yahoo do *not* automatically add the `'-- '` to signatures, so you have to add it yourself.